zhouxiaoxiaoou2/Multiplexing-200-modes-on-a-single-digital-hologram/README.md

-# Reproduction of "Multiplexing 200 modes on a single digital hologram"
+# Reproduction: "Multiplexing 200 modes on a single digital hologram"

 This repository contains my reproduction of the experiments and results from： (Rosales-Guzmán C, Bhebhe N, Mahonisi N, et al. Multiplexing 200 spatial modes with a single hologram[J].
 Journal of Optics, 2017, 19(11): 113501.)

 ## Contents
-- Implementation of model described in the paper
+- Implementation of the model described in the paper
 - Training scripts

 ## Notes